 |Wizz Air||91||54||Airbus; A320, A321|

-According to Zeithaml (1988) value is a trade off between ‘get’ and ‘give components of customer experiences.
-The relationship between the benefits that the customer attains from the product or brand and the cost borne by the customer to obtained from those benefits is known as the customer perceived value which is described in the equation:
+According to Zeithaml (1988), value is a trade-off between ‘get’ and ‘give components of customer experiences.
+The relationship between the benefits that the customer attains from the product or brand and the cost borne by the customer to obtain from those benefits is known as the customer perceived value which is described in the equation:

 Equation 1- Customer Perceived Value

-Customers of B Airlines are mostly those leisure travellers situated in the North of England therefore the airline needs to target outbound passengers from counties such as Greater Manchester, North Yorkshire, Cheshire, Cumbria, Tyne and Wear, Merseyside, Northumberland, etc.
+Customers of B Airlines are mostly those leisure travellers situated in the North of England.
+Therefore, the airline needs to target outbound passengers from Greater Manchester, North Yorkshire, Cheshire, Cumbria, Tyne and Wear, Merseyside, Northumberland, etc.

-For low cost carriers customers included Price and schedule as well as additional product features which included seats, in-flight entertainment, and lounge access.
-These are important aspects that are incorporated into B Airline customer profile which influences buying behaviour.
-Based on these buying behaviours (See Appendix B) and added demographic preference of travel for leisure travellers for both the summer and winter holidays we can build a customer profile.
+For low-cost carriers, customers included Price and schedule and additional product features, including seats, in-flight entertainment, and lounge access.
+These are important aspects that are incorporated into B Airline’s customer profile which influences buying behaviour.
+Based on these buying behaviours (See Appendix B) and added demographic preference of travel for leisure travelers for both the summer and winter holidays, we can build a customer profile.

-Various strategic tools such as PESTEL, Porter’s Five Model, and SWOT analysis will b e used to aid in the strategic planning of the holiday destination expansion.
-The previous section has discussed the SWOT analysis for B Airlines and further can be found in Appendix [A].
-Porter’s Five model gives us a better understanding into the competitive forces at work and using the tools makes it possible to analyse the current strategic position (Payne et al. 2011, pp. 56) of B Airlines.
+Various strategic tools such as PESTEL, Porter’s Five Model, and SWOT analysis will aid in the holiday destination expansion’s strategic planning.
+The previous section has discussed the SWOT analysis for B Airlines and can be found in Appendix [A].
+Porter’s Five models give us a better understanding of the competitive forces at work.
+Using the tools makes it possible to analyse the current strategic position (Payne et al. 2011, pp. 56) of B Airlines.
 Since the UK airline industry is highly deregulated there are very minimum direct entry restrictions for competitors (Chernatony et al. 2010, pp. 106).
-This should not be seen as a major threat because new entrants into the market will need large capital to sustain any form of business.
-There has been a saturation of the domestic environment due to Easy Jet and Ryan Air limiting the amount of new entrants in the market.
+This should not be seen as a major threat because new entrants into the market will need a large capital to sustain any business.
+There has been a domestic environment saturation due to Easy Jet and Ryan Air limiting the number of new entrants in the market.
 Failure of new entrants such as Zoom and XL in 2008 has also discouraged potential entrants from joining the industry.
-According to Steves (2010, pp. 77) brand name is not an important factor for customers any longer who are looking for savings.
-Thus, there is minimal threat for substitute products for a long-haul market in which B Airline is working.
-TOWs Matrix (Appendix E) is another imperative strategic tool that needs to be used by B Airlines.
-The PESTEL analysis is an important strategic tool that will enable us to describe the macro-environmental factors used in environmental scanning in order to develop strategies and make decisions that are strategically beneficial for the company.
+According to Steves (2010, pp. 77), the brand name is not an important factor for customers any longer looking for savings.
+Thus, there is a minimal threat for substitute products for a long-haul market in which B Airline works.
+TOWs Matrix (Appendix E) is another imperative strategic tool that B Airlines needs to use.
+The PESTEL analysis is an important strategic tool that will enable us to describe the macro-environmental factors used in environmental scanning to develop strategies and make strategically beneficial decisions for the company.
 One of the major factors ‘Legal’ has a major impact on the airlines.
-For example, the Open Skies Agreement enables B airlines and their competitors to freely transfer aircrafts between the U.S. and EU (Masson et al. 2010, pp. 49).
+For example, the Open Skies Agreement enables B airlines and their competitors to freely transfer aircraft between the U.S. and EU (Masson et al. 2010, pp. 49).
 Building good relations through this agreement can prevent industrial actions and operational interruptions.

-The airline industry is a competitive setting which is continuously changing and influencing the changes in B Airlines.
-Competition in the market will influence B Airlines into evolving their business model or competitors of the company to adapt their strategy in order to look for an advantage.
-However, with a strong pricing strategy along with revenue management and pricing solutions B Airlines can become flexible enough to achieve in the ever changing marketplace.
-It would be beneficial for B Airlines to integrate into their pricing strategy a designed solution that incorporates revenue management to effectively compete in with other carrier and low-cost carriers.
-The proposal would be to take advantage of B Airline’s connecting hubs using the company’s own network.
-An effective pricing solution needs to be able to collect information and analytics that allow it to respond rapidly and effectively against fare charges of their competitors.
+The airline industry is a competitive setting that is continuously changing and influencing the changes in B Airlines.
+Competition in the market will influence B Airlines into evolving its business model or competitors of the company to adapt its strategy to look for an advantage.
+However, with a strong pricing strategy and revenue management and pricing solutions, B Airlines can become flexible enough to achieve in the ever-changing marketplace.
+It would be beneficial for B Airlines to integrate into their pricing strategy a designed solution that effectively incorporates revenue management to compete with other carriers and low-cost carriers.
+The proposal would be to take advantage of B Airline’s connecting hubs using its own network.
+An effective pricing solution needs to collect information and analytics that allow it to respond rapidly and effectively against the fare charges of its competitors.

-B Airline should focus on a leg-based origin and destination system to determine prices for tickets to implement this it is essential to hire an expert that is experienced in leg system analyst in order to maximise revenues.
-The Airlines can offer a simple fare structure that will be composed of 3 different fare types and vary according to kilometres totalled in destination’s from Northern England airports such as Manchester/ Leeds- Bradford.
-The pricing structure will be attractive to leisure travellers in order to expand on the holiday package services that B Airlines willprovide.
-The Ansoff Matrix (See Appendix G) can play a critical role to regulate the pricing for B Airlines determining customer demand and taking the airline’s existing customers and introducing them to new holiday destinations.
-Ansoffs’ Matrix relates to four major product-market growth strategies in which B Airlines will focus on in market development.
-The development of new markets for the holiday destination product is a good strategy for the airline because its core competencies are related more to the specificity of the product since it is expanding into a new market.
+B Airline should focus on a leg-based origin and destination system to determine tickets’ prices to implement this.
+It is essential to hire an experienced expert in leg system analyst to maximise revenues.
+The Airlines can offer a simple fare structure composed of 3 different fare types and vary according to kilometers totaled in destinations from Northern England airports such as Manchester/ Leeds- Bradford.
+The pricing structure will be attractive to leisure travelers to expand on the holiday package services that B Airlines will provide.
+The Ansoff Matrix (See Appendix G) can play a critical role in regulating the pricing for B Airlines to determine customer demand and take the airline’s existing customers and introduce them to new holiday destinations.
+Ansoff’s Matrix relates to four major product-market growth strategies in which B Airlines will focus on market development.
+The development of new markets for the holiday destination product is a good strategy for the airline because its core competencies are related more to its specificity since it is expanding into a new market.

-The proposed revenue management system that B Airlines should implement is a leg-based system for point-to-point and origin and destination (O&D) system.
-This type of system will allow the airline to manage markets with whom they are competing such as Easy Jet or markets with traditional rules-based pricing such as British Airways.
-According to Moller et al. (2004) the O&D revenue management, either leg-based or PNR based, has become a common standard in the airline industry.
-To increase the revenue of the company B Airline will need to incorporate actual customer behaviour in demand forecasting which has been described in the previous section.
-By increasing forecasting accuracy the airline will be able to compete effectively in any pricing environment through an integrated support system for traditional and simplified pricing.
-According to Phillips (2005) using this network management strategy is important for airlines that are offering connection services for their holiday packages.
-Figure 5 in Appendix C shows the distribution of passengers by fare class and total fare paid on an example flight departure from Manchester to Paris using the leg based system.
-According to Phillips (2005) the leg-based capacity allocation allows an airline to accept discount class or economy class passengers for long haul destinations while rejecting first-class passengers for short-haul passengers.
-The main aim of this sort of revenue and pricing strategy is to improve revenue by managing the mix of products along with a mix of fare classes that are being sold for each product (Phillips 2005).
+The proposed revenue management system that B Airlines should implement is a leg-based system for point-to-point and origin and destination (O&D) systems.
+This system will allow the airline to manage markets with whom they are competing, such as Easy Jet, or markets with traditional rules-based pricing such as British Airways.
+According to Moller et al. (2004), O&D revenue management, either leg-based or PNR-based, has become a common standard in the airline industry.
+To increase the company’s revenue, B Airline will need to incorporate actual customer behaviour in demand forecasting, which has been described in the previous section.
+By increasing forecasting accuracy, the airline will compete effectively in any pricing environment through an integrated support system for traditional and simplified pricing.
+According to Phillips (2005), using this network, management strategy is important for airlines that offer connection services for their holiday packages.
+Figure 5 in Appendix C shows passengers’ distribution by fare class and total fare paid on an example flight departure from Manchester to Paris using the leg-based system.
+According to Phillips (2005), the leg-based capacity allocation allows an airline to accept discount class or economy class passengers for long-haul destinations while rejecting first-class passengers for short-haul passengers.
+The main aim of this sort of revenue and pricing strategy is to improve revenue by managing the mix of products and a mix of fare classes sold for each product (Phillips 2005).

-Using the simple leg-based system coupled with O&D the best prices for each single seat in the carriers will be determined.
+Using the simple leg-based system coupled with O&D, the best prices for every single seat in the carriers will be determined.
 B Airlines will have a fare structure that is reflective of this system with three different fare types.
-The fare structure and description of fare type is described in the table below.
+The fare structure and description of fare type are described in the table below.

 |Fare Type||Restrictions||One Way Fare||Round -Trip|